 - High-dose chemotherapy may be followed by stem cell transplant (using your child's own stem cells)

 - Surgery is not commonly used to remove this type of cancer, but may be needed in rare cases

 Having a child with cancer is one of the hardest things you will ever deal with as a parent.
 Explaining what it means to have cancer to your child will not be easy.
 You will also need to learn how to get help and support so you can cope more easily.

 Hodgkin lymphoma is curable in most cases.
-Even if this form of cancer returns, chances of a cure are good.
+Even if this form of cancer returns, there is still a moderate chance of a cure.

 Your child will need to have regular exams and imaging tests for years after treatment.
 This will help the provider check for signs of the cancer returning and for any long-term treatment effects.